 \section{\emph{Large deviations principles}}

-One of our first results about $\hann$ shows that, in case $\phi$ is unital, we can replace $\vol_{2kn}/v(n)^k$ in~\eqref{eq:hann-preview} with the unique unitary-invariant probability measure $m_{\rm{U}(k,n)}$ on the space $\rm{U}(k,n)$ of all orthonormal $k$-tuples in $\bbC^n$ (see Lemma~\ref{lem:normalized3}).
-This substitution of measures reveals a crucial advantage of working with annealed averages.
-The Fubini--Tonelli theorem lets us exchange probability and expectation like this:
+One of our first results about $\hann$ shows that, in case $\phi$ is unital, we can replace $\vol_{2kn}/v(n)^k$ in~\eqref{eq:hann-preview} with the unique unitary-invariant probability measure $m_{\bf{U}(k,n)}$ on the space $\bf{U}(k,n)$ of all orthonormal $k$-tuples in $\bbC^n$ (see Lemma~\ref{lem:normalized3}).
+Having done so, the Fubini--Tonelli theorem lets us exchange probability and expectation like this: